storycraft/async-component/README.md

 ## Example
 See `async_component/examples/example.rs` for simple example.

-See `examples/gui-demo` project for example using with gui.
+See `examples/gui-demo` project for example using with gui(winit, raqote, pixels).

 ### Code
 ```Rust